 - Alternative water use is the amount of water consumed within the boundaries of a building from sustainable water sources not derived from freshwater sources over the course of a year.
 In a net zero building, the total annual water use should be offset by alternative water in part or completely.

-- Water returned is the amount of water collected from the building systems (green infrastructure and on-site treated wastewater) and is returned back to the original water source over the course of a year.
+- Water returned is the amount of water collected from the building systems (green infrastructure and on-site treated wastewater) and returned back to the original water source over the course of a year.
 In a net zero building, the total annual water use should be offset by water returned to the original source in part or completely.

 To verify that the building is operating at net zero, collect annual water use data for each water flow: